 I spent my senior year as an AFS exchange student in Belgium, speaking only French and learning to take class notes in perfect outline form.
 I discovered the art of conversation, four-hundred year old homes and good coffee.
 It was there that I began to feel the pull of an old culture living still where it had always been.

 Back from Belgium, I attended Rice University in wonderfully hot and humid Houston, TX.
 I earned a BA in Art and French, then a BFA in painting, and an MA in Art History.
 During graduate study, I encountered a work whose untold story began to open before me, becoming the subject of my thesis, The Double Portrait of Two Men in the Museum of Fine Arts, Houston.

-And the story blossomed again with stunning new research on the part of several scholars, leading to my recent paper, Beloved Disciple: Vittore Belliniano and Giovanni Bellini, which explores the possibility that the exalted Venetian Renaissance painter and his head of studio were lovers.
+And the story blossomed again with stunning new research on the part of several scholars, leading to my recent paper, Beloved Disciple: Vittore Belliniano and a Double Portrait of Two Men, which explores the possibility that the exalted Venetian Renaissance painter Giovanni Bellini and his head of studio were lovers.